 Program participants are spread out geographically, and many expressed the desire to minimize the driving time required for the in-person training.
 In 2017, SFBBO hosted its first virtual training in the format of a live online webinar.
 Volunteers logged in from any computer or called in over the phone to learn about the program and participate in a question-and-answer session with SFBBO staff.
 A video recording of the webinar was later viewable for all program participants on a pilot training website: https://colonialwaterbirdprogram.weebly.com/.
-These online training materials will be expanded upon for upcoming seasons.
+In 2018, SFBBO converted the training into a multi-part video series and posted them to the training website.
+These online training materials will expanded upon in future seasons.